Endeavour Trophy – Saxton and Lewis make it five wins in a row

 An impressive 2, 1, 1 scoreline, was just enough to snatch the title by just two points from James Peters and Maddy Anderson (RS200).

+With the top four places going to British Sailing Team members it was also a good day for the RYA Olympic squad.

-Chatting about his win, a delighted Saxton said: “Wining the Endeavour Trophy again is a great feeling.
+Chatting about his win, a delighted Saxton said: “Winning the Endeavour Trophy again is a great feeling.
 It was wicked fun out there and we sailed really well today.”

 Having finished the day yesterday in fourth place, Peters and Anderson were on fire with an impressive performance in race one where they managed to hold off Saxton and Lewis and score their first win of the series.